Boeing 747: Cultural impact

 Following its debut, the 747 rapidly achieved iconic status.
 The aircraft entered the cultural lexicon as the original Jumbo Jet, a term coined by the aviation media to describe its size, and was also nicknamed Queen of the Skies.
 Test pilot David P. Davies described it as "a most impressive aeroplane with a number of exceptionally fine qualities", and praised its flight control system as "truly outstanding" because of its redundancy.

 Appearing in over 300 film productions, the 747 is one of the most widely depicted civilian aircraft and is considered by many as one of the most iconic in film history.
 It has appeared in film productions such as the disaster films Airport 1975 and Airport '77, as well as Air Force One, Die Hard 2, and Executive Decision.

+Beyond its media presence, the 747's interior configuration introduced a physical social hierarchy within commercial aviation.
+With an increased seating capacity on the lower deck, ticket prices decreased and made long-haul travel more accessible.
+The upper deck promoted luxury, featuring sofas, bars, and premium amenities that began the formalization of the modern business and first-class cabin.